Spring in a Small Town: Background

 Spring in a Small Town takes place in the aftermath of the Second Sino-Japanese War.
 During the war, the Japanese bombed numerous Chinese cities, causing enormous casualties and damage, in which around 20 million people died.
 The War also left the Nationalist Party in a precarious position, while the Communist Party gained more influence.
 The film was produced during the Chinese Civil War.
 Fei Mu at this time finished the film in only three months by not using scripts and cutting the screenplay by two-thirds.
 At the end of the film, Fei Mu and screenwriter Li Tianjin considered using a screenplay in which Zhichen and Yuwen joined the revolution together—a kind of finale of a classic left-wing movie since it is an easy solution.
 However, they ended up deciding not to use this ending.
 Wei Wei, to prepare for her eventual iconic role, was told to underact her emotions.
 The Peking Opera actor Mei Lanfang was instructed to be her model.
 The war between the Nationalists and the Communists is referenced ever so slightly in the film when Liyan scoffs at the notion that they are living in peaceful times despite the end of the Sino-Japanese conflict.

 Spring in a Small Town applied some analogies of ancient poetry to the scenes and images in the film, like the symbols of the moonlight, candle and orchid.
 Also, based on the Second Sino-Japanese War background and ruined walls image, the theme of Du Fu's poem "Chunwang" ("Spring Prospect") was invoked in this film:

-The nation shattered, mountains and river remain.

-City in spring, grass, and trees burgeoning.

-Feeling the times, blossoms draw tears.

-Hating separation, birds alarm the heart.

-Beacon fires three months in succession, a letter from home worth ten thousand in gold.

-White hairs, fewer for the scratching, soon too few to hold a hairpin up.

 The poem was written after An Lushan Rebellion in 757 CE, which almost toppled the Tang dynasty and is often seen as the beginning of Tang dynasty’s long decline.
 It expresses Du Fu's hatred of war and his sympathy for the people.